Looking for the perfect place to buy vintage rings online?

 Clean Origin is an online diamond retailers that only deal with loose lab grown diamonds.
 They also only sell lab diamond fine jewelry.
-Lab diamonds have been made popular more and more through places like Brilliant Earth and James Allen.
+Synthetic diamonds have been made popular more and more through places like Brilliant Earth and James Allen.

 You can't buy just the setting a Clean Origin.
 You have to also purchase a diamond.

 Fortunately, an ideal cut diamond engagement ring from Clean Origin will be a lot less expensive than other online retailers that sell natural diamond jewelry.
 Lab diamonds are usually at least 20% cheaper than a natural mined diamond of the same grades.

 I really like that their wedding rings and other non-engagement ring pieces are still lab diamonds.
 There are a lot of places that sell lab grown diamonds, but not exclusively.

 Surprisingly, Clean Origin carries the most ring settings out of all our retailers with almost 900 of them.
 They also can narrow down your choices by choosing a Vintage filter.
 That brings your choices to 174 options, more than anybody else on our list.

 They've got lots of really unique options and really just cover a multitude of different ring styles, even ones from the less common Georgian era.
 The art deco pieces at Clean Origin are different than I've seen anywhere else, like this wildly fun emerald cut engagement ring setting below: